 The part of this quote that really jumped out at me is – We can never free ourselves from habit.

 Habits are always going to be a part of our lives.
 We are going to act automatically based on certain triggers or cues.
-We need to decide whether our actions have a positive or negative result.
+We need to decide whether our actions have positive or negative results.

 What do you need to do to upgrade your habits?

 Successful people aren’t born that way.
 They become successful by establishing the habit of doing things unsuccessful people don’t like to do.” – William Makepeace Thackeray